Integrated Regional Watershed Management Planning Project

 The River Exchange thanks the NFF for the benefits to our community their support provided!

-Funded by a $592,000 grant from the California Department of Water Resources (DWR), the River Exchange led stakeholders in the Upper Sacramento, McCloud, and Lower Pit watersheds to collaboratively develop an Integrated Regional Water Management Plan (IRWMP).
+During 2011-2013, funded by a $592,000 grant from the California Department of Water Resources (DWR), the River Exchange led stakeholders in the Upper Sacramento, McCloud, and Lower Pit watersheds to collaboratively develop an Integrated Regional Water Management Plan (IRWMP).
 The IRWMP is a comprehensive, non-regulatory planning document that identifies critical issues and needs and broadly-supported objectives pertaining to management of water resources.

 The Plan was completed in late 2013.
-It includes projects brought forward by stakeholders to address regional issues including water supply, water quality, forest management, tribal water resource interests, ecological health, and education and outreach, among others.
+It included projects brought forward by stakeholders to address regional issues including water supply, water quality, forest management, tribal water resource interests, ecological health, and education and outreach, among others.
 Through greater collaboration and communication among regional stakeholders and implementation of projects identified in the IRWMP, we seek to protect and enhance our environment and economy.

 As part of the grant and planning process, we developed a stand-alone website to provide updates on the planning process, as well as to serve as a resource for people seeking more information about water resources in our region.
 The completed IRWM Plan is available there.
 Check it out: www.uppersacirwm.org.